wp-cli/profile-command/README.md

 ## Installing

-[Get early access to `wp profile` for only $49 per year](https://runcommand.memberful.com/checkout?plan=15360).
-Purchasing an early access subscription locks you into this price for as long as you stay subscribed.
+[Get access to `wp profile` for only $129 per year](https://runcommand.memberful.com/checkout?plan=16079).
+Purchasing an annual subscription locks you into this price for as long as you stay subscribed.
 Subscriptions include unlimited downloads of the command, plus support and updates for the length of your subscription.

 Once you've purchased a subscription, you can use the `wp profile` command with: